-By Flyn Ritchie, Church for Vancouver: Co:Here Housing Community all set to welcome new residents The Co:Here Housing Community has been dedicated, celebrated and blessed.
+Co:Here Housing Community all set to welcome new residents By Flyn Ritchie Church for Vancouver The Co:Here Housing Community has been dedicated, celebrated and blessed.
 The only thing left now is to wait for final approval for 34 residents to move in to the brand new building at the corner of 1st and Victoria in east Vancouver – and that should happen any day now.
-Read the full story by clicking on the link below.
-Co:Here Housing Community…
+During both its February 11 services, members of Grandview Calvary…

 A year ago, Tim Dickau shared the story about Grandview Calvary Baptist Church (GCBC) and Co:Here at the Regent Exchange: Churches and The Housing Crisis.
 Watch the video by clicking here.